awsdocs/aws-iot-docs/doc_source/apache-kafka-rule-action.md

 Valid value: `ByteBufferSerializer`\.
 ssl\.truststore
 The truststore file in base64 format or the location of the truststore file in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/)\.
 This value isn't required if your truststore is trusted by Amazon certificate authoriies \(CA\)\.
 This field supports substitution templates\.
 If you use Secrets Manager to store the credentials required to connect to your Kafka broker, you can use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
-For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.
+For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\)](iot-sql-functions.md#iot-sql-function-get-secret)\.
 If the truststore is in the form of a file, use the `SecretBinary` parameter\.
 If the truststore is in the form of a string, use the `SecretString` parameter\.
 The maximum size of this value is 65 KB\.
 ssl\.truststore\.password
 The password for the truststore\.
 This value is required only if you've created a password for the truststore\.
 ssl\.keystore
 The keystore file\.
 This value is required when you specify `SSL` as the value for `security.protocol`\.
 This field supports substitution templates\.
 You must use Secrets Manager to store the credentials required to connect to your Kafka broker\.
 Use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
-For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.
+For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\)](iot-sql-functions.md#iot-sql-function-get-secret)\.
 Use the `SecretBinary` parameter\.
 ssl\.keystore\.password
 The store password for the keystore file\.
 This value is required if you specify a value for `ssl.keystore`\.
 The value of this field can be plain text\.
 This field also supports substitution templates\.
 You must use Secrets Manager to store the credentials required to connect to your Kafka broker\.
 Use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
-For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.Use the `SecretString` parameter\.
+For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\)](iot-sql-functions.md#iot-sql-function-get-secret)\.
+Use the `SecretString` parameter\.
 ssl\.key\.password
 The password of the private key in your keystore file\.
 This field supports substitution templates\.
 You must use Secrets Manager to store the credentials required to connect to your Kafka broker\.
 Use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
-For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.
+For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\)](iot-sql-functions.md#iot-sql-function-get-secret)\.
 Use the `SecretString` parameter\.
 sasl\.mechanism
 The security mechanism used to connect to your Kafka broker\.
 This value is required when you specify `SASL_SSL` for `security.protocol`\.
 Valid values: `PLAIN`, `SCRAM-SHA-512`, `GSSAPI`\.